 MYREVIEW is a web-based conference management software which has been implemented in may-july 2003, and used initially for managing the ACM conference on Geographic Information Systems.
 A lot of functionalities have been added to the system since.
-The version 1.8, published in october 2005, is quite complete and widely used (see the home page for a list of sites).
+The system is now widely used (see the home page for a list of sites).